Biometrics Capability Statement

 iBeta built each client relationship by focusing on delivering solution based services that produce rigorously tested products on time and within budget.
 Quality and value are the key expectations of all of iBeta’s clients.
 As a result of iBeta’s focus on client satisfaction, iBeta maintains a 90% repeat business ratio after working with hundreds of clients.

-iBeta, located in Aurora, Colorado, operates a fully staffed 40,000 square foot test facility supplied with the materials and equipment needed to fulfill the certification test services being proposed.
+iBeta, located in Aurora, Colorado, operates a fully staffed 40,000 square foot test facility supplied with the materials and equipment needed to fulfill the biometric test services being proposed.
 As a privately held company, iBeta pledges that we have the necessary financial wherewithal to complete this project.

 Accredited NVLAP Biometric Test Lab